 Do dogs use eye contact to try to communicate with humans?

 Eye contact is actually not a natural instinct for dogs, but over time they learn that eye contact can often lead to attention or food from their humans.
 So, if you see your dog looking to the side, or notice he’s staring at you in a classic, cute, looking-up puppy eyes kind of way, it probably means he wants something.

 “Dogs will often stare when you’re doing something that piques their curiosity—like grilling up something that smells tasty or opening the cupboard where the treats are—to see if they can get in on the fun too,” says Tedeschi.
 So, next time you catch your hound staring, try giving him a cuddle.
 If you’re curious, here’s why dogs sometimes tilt their heads when looking at you.

 Why does my dog stare at other dogs?

-If your dog sees another dog while you’re out for a walk, they might look at them to get their attention, but when two dogs stare at each other, it’s actually a sign of hostility.
+If your dog sees another dog while you’re out for a walk, he might look at the other dog briefly to catch the dog’s attention, but when two dogs stare at each other it’s actually a sign of hostility.

-Why does my dog stare at me when they go to the bathroom?
+Why does my dog stare at me when he goes to the bathroom?

 “When dogs are defecating, they feel like they are vulnerable, so he’s looking to you to protect him and for safety cues as he goes,” says Tedeschi.
 Most dogs also learn that if they go to the bathroom outside when and where they’re supposed to, they will be rewarded with a treat, so they stare at you to make sure you know that they are doing their business.
 Yes, it’s a bit awkward, but you can reassure your dog by saying something soothing instead.